defold/doc/docs/en/manuals/compute.md

 Rendering effects
   - Global illumination: Simulating realistic lighting by approximating the way light bounces around a scene.
-  - Voxelisation: Create a 3D voxel grid from mesh data.
+  - Voxelization: Create a 3D voxel grid from mesh data.

 ## How does compute shaders work?